precious-void/DiningPhilosophers/README.md

 # DiningPhilosophers
 Dining philosophers problem solved with Python threadings` library.
-Used Mutexes (Locks) and Semaphors.
+Used Mutexes (Locks) and priority of forks

 There`re several settings:
 * *timeout* (time before game is stopped)